Editor’s note: Updated January 2020.

 Long-form content can support your case that you are knowledgeable and trustworthy.

-In many cases, it’s easier to include more research and insight in long-form content than shorter posts.
+In many cases, it’s easier to include more research and insight in long-form content than short posts.
 If you’re limited on words, you’re simply going to have to leave out some details.
-Conversely, if you can write a well-constructed long-form piece, you could include all aspects around a subject.
+Conversely, if you can write a blog post that is well-constructed and comprehensive, you could include all aspects around a subject.
 If you’re addressing a particularly multifaceted topic, you’ll only be able to touch on all the importants points if you give yourself the room to do so.

 Consider the article, “Clever Company Newsletter Ideas to Wow Your Audience” that Chelsey Church wrote for the Brafton blog.
 At 1,839 words long, it’s quite the read.
 But Chelsey provides relevant, helpful information for anyone trying to improve or create their company newsletter.
 She not only uses this article to point out ideas and examples, but also information about why they work.

 Using data to dictate blog length